 Through call listening and user interviews, it was soon clear that callers had a very different expectation.
 They expected to be asked for their account number when calling about something related to their account, but not for more general queries.
 If we had designed the IVR around a business process that didn’t align with customer expectations, IVR performance and usability would have been compromised.
 Instead we were able to work with the client to design the IVR around caller expectation and support callers who didn’t have an account number to hand.

-Is the optimal IVR and conversational user experience technically feasible?
+Is the optimal IVR and conversational AI user experience technically feasible?

 Steve Jobs has been famously quoted as saying “You’ve got to start with the customer experience and work back toward the technology – not the other way around.”
 Here at VoxGen, you’ll hear and see many people quoting this, from our Sales team to our UX team.
 It’s core to our approach.